Just look at that maple! What a magnificent yellow its leaves turned!

 In the recent hikes which my wife and I have been doing, we’ve come across a lot of these.

-“These” are woodland strawberries.
+“These” are woodland strawberries (but see the Postscript at the end).
 I throw in here a much more professional photo of this plant, to give readers a better view.

 The fact is, though, that they are really very small, no more than half a centimetre across, as this photo of a whole sheet of them shows: they are just bright red dots against the green of the leaves.